Taylor Swift masters dispute: Music critics

-Scholars
+Following Swift's 2025 purchase of the masters, various publications emphasized what it meant for the industry.
+Collider described the news as a "shockwave" throughout the industry.
+Music journalist Rob Sheffield commented in Rolling Stone, "Swift owning her life's work is a historic victory with enormous ramifications for other artists, and the entire music world."
+The Indian Express stated, "The industry remains forever changed, with artists seeking to reclaim ownership of their body of work or agency over its exhibition."
+Bloomberg News writer Lucas Shaw highlighted that most music industry executives dismissed Swift's re-recording strategy, assuming most fans "wouldn't care", whereas Swift "channeled her frustration into the most productive stretch of her career, buttressed by the best marketing campaign in the history of the music business", leading her to regain control of the masters.

+Legal scholars

 Various lawyers and law firms have published their analyses of the controversy.
 The majority highlighted the lack of legal grounds and that a lawsuit is not viable.
-Susan H. Hilderley, music attorney at University of California's Los Angeles School of Law, told The Washington Post that Swift not owning her masters is "nothing out of the ordinary".
+Susan H. Hilderley, music attorney at the UCLA School of Law, told The Washington Post that Swift not owning her masters is "nothing out of the ordinary".
 Hilderley noted Swift was an unknown artist when she signed her record deal and that signing off the masters to the record label is the "kind of terms" usually followed in artist-label agreements.
-In a similar vein, Erin Jacobson, a music attorney specializing in artist-label negotiations, said on CBC News that "the structure of a label owning the master has been in place for such a long time that a lot of people are just used to that".
+In a similar vein, Erin M. Jacobson, a music attorney specializing in artist-label negotiations, said on CBC News that "the structure of a label owning the master has been in place for such a long time that a lot of people are just used to that".
 She affirmed that Swift has no legal recourse on the contract but can effect change in the music industry and benefit all artists.

 The Hollywood Reporter consulted music lawyers Howard King and Derek Crownover regarding the controversy; King said Swift would not sue Braun or the label because of the "personal" nature of the dispute—her predicament being not the sale itself but that Braun is the buyer—having no legal recourse.
 In agreement, Crownover said: "from the satellite view, I don't see any legal ramifications that could come of this, unless there were restrictions on the sale of the masters to third parties."
 James Jeffries-Chung of Norton Rose Fulbright asserted Shamrock cannot prevent Swift from re-recording her music by any legal measure since she is the publisher of her songs and that all they can hope is "listeners may be less interested in hearing modern takes of songs they enjoyed a decade ago and stick with the originals."